TonyRipa/PlaceValue/README.md

 ConvNet
 ------------
 <i>convnet.html</i> is a demo for convolutional learning.
 As PlaceValue multiplication is convolutional by nature, PlaceValue division is deconvolutional by nature.
 There is however an unfortunate asymmetry in its naive definition of division.
 1/11 = 0.1<s>1</s>1<s>1</s>... sums inverse powers of its agnostic base.
-This results in a convergent series should the base be greater than 1, but a divergent series should the base be less than 1.
+This results in a convergent series when the base is greater than 1, but a divergent series when the base is less than 1.
 This elicits a new kind of division to restore symmetry.
 The old division may be called right division as new digits are continually added to the right to complete the sum.
 This is somewhat arbitrary, and problematic for bases less than 1.
 A solution is a new kind of division left division. ...1<s>1</s>1<s>1</s>1 = 1 \ 11 .
 For bases less than 1, this sums positive powers of its base and yields a convergent sum.

 What kind of division would be appropriate for deconvolution?
-Right division would asymmetrically magnify remainder differences indefinitely to the right in a way that it not logically convergent for convolutional learning.
+Right division would asymmetrically magnify remainder differences indefinitely to the right in a way that is not logically convergent for convolutional learning.
 Left division suffers similar problems but in the other direction.
 They are both really overfitting noise.
 What deconvolution really needs is a balance between the 2 that does not accumulate error indefinitely on either side.
 Deconvolution needs a kind of center division that best fits noise into the middle without diverging off either end.
 Many plausible approaches may come to mind to suit such constraints.
 We take a rather naive approach of the best linear approximation of an overdetermined system.
 This can be understood as solving Ax=b for a matrix A with more rows than columns, and so A is not classically invertible.
 We solve the system via the Moore-Penrose pseudoinverse.
 In other words, we do a least squares approximation.
 Using this definition of center division we find that 1 ÷ 11 = 1.

 The value of 1 ÷ 11 may not be of particular interest.
 Getting a filter to learn edge detection automatically may be.
 A simple edge may be represented by a number like 11110000.
 The edge is seen at the fifth position.
 The filter we seek would output 10000 to indicate that the edge is in position 5.
 So, we seek some filter f such that f x 11110000 = 10000.
 Solving for f : f = 10000 ÷ 11110000.
 This yields the desired well known filter 1<s>1</s>.

 Dependencies
 ---------------
 <table>
-<tr><td>Polynomial</td><td></td><td></td><td>depends on WholePlaceValue.</td><td></td></tr>
+<tr><td>Polynomial</td><td></td><td></td><td>depends on WholePlaceValue</td><td>depends on Rational.</td></tr>
-<tr><td>Exponential&amp;Fourier</td><td>depends on Laurent</td><td>depends on PlaceValue</td><td>depends on WholePlaceValue.</td><td></td></tr>
+<tr><td>Exponential&amp;Fourier</td><td>depends on Laurent</td><td>depends on PlaceValue</td><td>depends on WholePlaceValue</td><td>depends on Rational.</td></tr>
 <tr><td>Fourier&amp;Laplace</td><td></td><td>depends on PlaceValueComplex</td><td>depends on WholePlaceValueComplex</td><td>depends on Complex.</td></tr>
 <tr><td>Multinomial</td><td></td><td></td><td>depends on WholePlaceValue2.</td><td></td></tr>
 <tr><td>Laurent2</td><td></td><td>depends on PlaceValue2</td><td>depends on WholePlaceValue2.</td><td></td></tr>